Reviewing PPD (PPD) and Its Peers

 Earnings and Valuation

-This table compares PPD and its rivals gross revenue, earnings per share and valuation.
+This table compares PPD and its rivals revenue, earnings per share and valuation.

 |Gross Revenue